Jacoline Scott Physiotherapists Inc.

-Sharing in her passion for physiotherapy, she serves as the chairperson of the Vaal Triangle branch of the South African Society of Physiotherapy and is a representative at Physiofocus – the private practitioner’s branch of the South African Society of Physiotherapy (SASP).
+Sharing in her passion for physiotherapy, she served as the chairperson of the Vaal Triangle branch of the South African Society of Physiotherapy for 5 years and is a representative at Physiofocus – the private practitioner’s branch of the South African Society of Physiotherapy (SASP).
 She is also a member of the Sasolmed Clinical Coordination Committee (SCCC).
-She is a member of the following special interest groups of the SASP: OMT, Sport & Pain Management.
+She is a member of the following special interest groups of the SASP: Neuromusculoskeletal Physiotherapy Group(NMSPG), Sport & Pain Management.

 Jacoline established her own private practice on 1 October 2000 and is the practice principal.
+The practice is accredited with the SASP as of 2014.
 She continues to keep updated with the latest knowledge and skills by doing regular post-graduate courses.
 She is also registered with the South African Society of Physiotherapy (SASP) and the Health Professions Council of South Africa (HPCSA).

 She has further qualifications in:

 - Hip and Ankle Treatment

 - Sports taping / Leuko-, Kinesio and Dynamic Taping

 - PGAP (Progressive Goal Attainment Program)